-FTL Shipping stands for full truckload, meaning the entirety of the shipment will take up all of the truck’s space and the shipment is exclusively for you.
-FTL services are ideal for companies that desire to ship high volume or exceptionally heavily objects across long distances, especially in bulk.
-Ten palettes is the general rule of thumb for whether or not an FTL is required.
+TL Shipping stands for full truckload, meaning the entirety of the shipment will take up all of the truck’s space and the shipment is exclusively for you.
+TL services are ideal for companies that desire to ship high volume or exceptionally heavily objects across long distances, especially in bulk.
+Ten palettes is the general rule of thumb for whether or not an TL is required.

 Full truckload carriers generally deliver the semi to you to pack all the goods into the semi.
 Once the freight is loaded, the driver collects all the required paperwork and then leaves directly for the intended consignee.
 Depending on the length of route, one or more drivers may take over the haul.
 Full truckload transit times are generally constrained by the driver’s union Hours of Service regulations on time and distance.
 Upon reaching the consignee, the goods are removed from the semi and checked for damage or other issues.

 Due to regulations and specific requirements for different goods, truckload carriers often specialize in moving a specific type of cargo.
 So, whatever your needs are, shipping companies will work to make life easier on your end.
 In the case of TL transport, shippers utilize equipment made to carry heavy or unwieldy freight and provide specialized logistical support for such difficult shipments.
 They often offer options to further ensure the safety of your delivery such as driving pairs, extra-long flatbeds or RGN (removable gooseneck) trailers.

 Pros of TL